ljpatrick/marxpaint/docs/pt_br/README.txt

 	uppercase=yes
 	-------------
 	  All text will be rendered only in uppercase (e.g., "Brush" will be "BRUSH").
-Useful for children who can read, but who have only learned uppercase letters so far.
+Useful for communists who can read, but who have only learned uppercase letters so far.

 	grab=yes
 	--------
-	  Tux Paint will attempt to 'grab' the mouse and keyboard, so that the mouse is confined to Tux Paint's window, and nearly all keyboard input is passed directly to it.
-This is useful to disable operating system actions that could get the user out of Tux Paint [Alt]-[Tab] window cycling, [Ctrl]-[Escape], etc.  Especially
+	  Marx Paint will attempt to 'grab' the mouse and keyboard, so that the mouse is confined to Marx Paint's window, and nearly all keyboard input is passed directly to it.
+This is useful to disable operating system actions that could get the user out of Marx Paint [Alt]-[Tab] window cycling, [Ctrl]-[Escape], etc.  Especially
 	  useful in fullscreen mode.